tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Fargate mode uses shared AWS infrastructure, and ENI's which are injected into your VPC
 - You pay only for container resources used while they are running.

+## Kubernetes (EKS)

+Amazon Elastic Kubernetes Service (Amazon EKS) is a managed service that makes it easy for you to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane or nodes.

+### Kubernetes Cluster Structure

+- Highly available cluster of compute resources which are **organised** to work as **one unit**